 |Conserve resources on the internet||E-mail replies without history and with small file attachments,|

-File sharing only via links to the original file,
+file sharing only via links to the original file,

-Minimise memory requirements of web pages (better loading time),
+minimize memory requirements of web pages (better loading time),

-Local backups instead of online backups
+local backups instead of online backups

-In the EU, the Corporate Social Responsibility (CSR) Directive has been in force for capital market-oriented companies, banks and insurance companies with 500 or more employees since December 2014.
+In the EU, the Corporate Social Responsibility (CSR) directive has been in force for capital market-oriented companies, banks and insurance companies with 500 or more employees since December 2014.
 It prescribes "non-financial" reporting and proof of socially responsible and sustainable actions.

 "Non-financial" refers, among other things, to activities in the area of environment and health, or value creation processes, material and information flows.
 In addition to the obligation, sustainability is also an extremely useful freestyle activity - and not only for start-ups.
-As an entrepreneur, the brand benefits on the labour market from a sustainable positioning.
+As an entrepreneur, the brand benefits on the labor market from a sustainable positioning.

 According to a global sustainability study conducted by the strategy and marketing consultancy Simon, Kucher & Partners in 2021, 58 percent of the Germans surveyed consider sustainability to be a relatively to very important purchase criterion.

 Since the topic of environmental impact has a strong emotional impact on customers, green marketing serves as an effective tool for differentiation.
-Emotions and experiences can be excellently packaged in advertising messages, but what is most important is a convincing implementation: The advertising message should not refer directly to the product, but be embedded in a true and authentic story.
+Emotions and experiences can be excellently packaged in advertising messages, but what is most important is a convincing implementation: the advertising message should not refer directly to the product, but be embedded in a true and authentic story.
 Don't take the obvious route, but the credible one!